Creating a Cut Flower Garden: Summer Seed Collection

 This cut flower blooms from late spring to early summer and is one of the most useful and productive filler flowers you can grow from seed.

-Queen Anne’s Lace is a resilient and hardy flower that can withstand most climates and weather conditions.
-The flowers have a long vase life and can last up to 2 weeks in the right conditions.
+Queen Anne’s Lace is a resilient and hardy flower that withstands most climates and weather conditions.
+It has a long vase life and can last up to two weeks in the right conditions.

 • start seeds indoors 6-8 weeks before the last frost